nampham720/csci3055u-project-template/README.md

 ### Scoping rules
 There are two types of scopes in Swift: _top-level scope_ or _global scope_ and _local or nested scope_. <br />
-* __Global scope__:
-By default, any variable declaration (including constants etc.) will be positioned at the _top-level scope_.
+* __Global scope__: By default, any variable declaration (including constants etc.) will be positioned at the _top-level scope_.
 This means it is accessible from code in any source file within the same module.
 Using _global scope_ is considered bad practice, because any change in the _global scope_ can lead to unexpected effects in an unrelated part of an application.
 This is the resouce of bugs that is hard to find and fix.
-* __Local/nested scope__:
-Local scope are subsets of global scope with boundaries.
+* __Local/nested scope__: Local scope are subsets of global scope with boundaries.
 Any object, function or method etc. will form a local scope, so does code block.
-This means any declaration within the local scope can only be accessed from the inner scope.
+This means any declaration within the local scope can only be accessed from the that scope.
 <br />

 Example: